 ruined; Nationwide promotes and almost requires a customer to use them.
 The company should be held accountable.

-Review about: Nationwide Mutual Insurance Auto Claim.
+Product or Service Mentioned: Nationwide Mutual Insurance Auto Claim.

 Reason of review: smart ride device caused ruined car batteries.